A new mixed finite-element method for $H^2$ elliptic problems: Discrete Analysis

-\end{corollary} \begin{proof} The proof follows exactly as those of Corollaries \ref{corr} and~\ref{cor4}.
+\end{corollary} \begin{proof} Because this is a conforming discretization, standard approximation theory for mixed finite elements (e.g.~\cite{MR3097958}) yields optimal approximation results in the product norm, $\|\left(u_h,\vec{v}_h\right)\|_{0,\text{div}}^2 = \|u_h\|_0^2 + \|\vec{v}_h\|_{\text{div}}^2$. \end{proof} \begin{corollary} Problem \eqref{eq:conf-disc-aa}-\eqref{eq:conf-disc-ba}, with $\partial \Omega=\Gamma_0\cup\Gamma_2\cup\Gamma_3$, has a unique solution for $c_0,c_1>0$.
+If, further, is the solution of \eqref{454}-\eqref{444} and is the solution of \eqref{eq:conf-disc-aa}-\eqref{eq:conf-disc-ba}, then the error bounds in \eqref{eq:conforming_uv}--\eqref{eq:conforming_alpha} also hold for this case. \end{corollary} \begin{proof} The proof follows exactly as those of Corollaries \ref{corr} and~\ref{cor4}.
 The bilinear form $a$ is coercive for every pair $(u_h,\vec{v}_h)\in DG_k(\Omega,\tau_h)\times RT^{\Gamma_3}_{k+1}(\Omega,\tau_h)$.
 The finite-element approximation spaces allow the choice $u_h=\nabla\cdot\vec{\alpha}_h$ and $\vec{v}_h=\vec{\alpha}_{h}$ for the inf-sup condition.
 As this is a conforming discretization, standard theory yields optimal approximation results. \end{proof} As in the continuum case, solving \eqref{eq:conf-disc-aa}--\eqref{eq:conf-disc-ba} when essential boundary conditions on $\vec{v}$ are strongly imposed while $\vec{\alpha}$ is free on the boundary leads to difficulties in proving the inf-sup condition.
 When $\partial \Omega=\Gamma_1$, we cannot follow the proof technique used in Theorem \ref{thm6} and Corollary \ref{corr}, since $\vec{v}$ must satisfy the prescribed BC while $\vec{\alpha}$ is free on the boundary.
 In this case, the inf-sup condition has the form of finding $\tilde{c}>0$ such that

 To understand the challenge, we consider a simply-connected domain $\Omega$.
 Then the two-dimensional discrete Helmholtz decomposition from Lemma \ref{lemma,helm},

 For any $\vec{\alpha}_h =\grad_h z$ where $z\in DG_{k}(\Omega,\tau_h)$, then the choice $\vec{v}_h=0$ and $u_h=\nabla \cdot \vec{\alpha}_h-z$ satisfies the inf-sup condition, as